brycewray/eleventy_bundler/src/posts/2020/01/streamers-party.md

 description: "I finally jump off the sinking ship that is cable television—while also regaling you with tales of yesteryear."
 author: Bryce Wray
 date: 2020-01-18T21:20:00-06:00
-lastmod: 2020-01-20T08:15:00-06:00
+lastmod: 2020-02-04T07:20:00-06:00
 discussionId: "2020-01-streamers-party"
 ---

 At long last, my household has [cut the cord](https://www.techhive.com/article/3346020/cord-cutting-a-beginners-guide.html).
-We be [streamers](https://www.digitaltrends.com/home-theater/how-to-quit-cable-for-online-streaming-video/).
+We e [streamers](https://www.digitaltrends.com/home-theater/how-to-quit-cable-for-online-streaming-video/).

 We are free, free at last, from the preposterous monstrosity of cable television&nbsp;.&nbsp;.&nbsp;.